 Our vision for the Arm Confidential Compute Architecture (CCA) is to protect all data and code wherever computing happens – unlocking the power and potential of data and AI.
-Arm CCA is a key component of the Armv9-A architecture, that will deliver on our goal of unlocking the benefits of confidential computing for every industry sector where microprocessors are used.
+Arm CCA is part of a series of hardware and software architecture innovations that enhances Arm support for confidential computing.
+Arm CCA is a key component of the Armv9-A architecture achieving our goal of delivering the benefits of confidential computing to every industry sector.

 Confidential Computing: A New Model of Trust on the Arm Architecture

 Computing has become a distributed utility where computing sessions can run on any platform that meets the required security policy, making the ability to trust the computing utility infrastructure crucial to ensure confidence in the security and privacy of information.
 This model is a prime target for cybercriminals, intent on stealing data and code.

 Confidential compute is a broad term for technologies that reduce the need to trust a computing infrastructure, such as the need for processes to trust operating system (OS) kernels and the need for virtual machines to trust hypervisors.
 While threats span all industry sectors, the Arm architecture is unique in the breadth of form factors and markets where it is used and our partners are actively innovating and delivering confidential computing using existing Armv8-A devices.

 Arm CCA builds on the strong security foundations of TrustZone and introduces the concept of dynamically created Realms to be both evolutionary and revolutionary.

 The diagram shows components of the Arm Confidential Compute Architecture.

 Click the hotspots to see the details.